ianbrandt/m2e-maven-dependency-plugin/README.md

 This m2e connector for the Maven Dependency Plugin adds a lifecycle mapping for the [Unpack Mojo](http://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html).
-It will be executed during incremental builds, and configured outputDirectory(s) will then be refreshed.
+It will be executed during full and incremental builds, and configured outputDirectory(s) will then be refreshed.

 ## FAQ ##